Blumlaut/EasyAdmin-docs/docs/config.md

 You can set a convar by following the syntax in the "usage" field.

-Note that "setr" and "set" are **not** identical, make sure not to use them interchangably as Convars using "sets" can be read by players on the server.
+Note that "setr" and "set" are **not** identical, make sure not to use them interchangably as Convars using "setr" can be read by players on the server.

 ## Basic Configuration